 Simple Ripple Eater PSU for the sx and kx-Amplifiers

-A high quality double sided through hole plated and silk screened PCB for $10.99 (excl. shipping) is available for this power supply from Jim’s Audio here:
+The latest PCB’s are gold plated, through hole plated and silk screened for just $11.99 (excl. shipping) and are available from Jim’s Audio here:

 Here is an Excel file with the BOM: Ripple Eater PSU BOM